About Paul Flood

 That night wasn't the end.
 It was the beginning.
 I chose a new life.

-It’s a bit ironic that I have spent my adult life studying behaviour but generally ignored my own and how my actions were damaging me and all the people who I cared about.
+It's a bit ironic that I spent my adult life studying human behavior but generally ignored my own - and how my actions were quietly damaging me and everyone I cared about.

 The Miracle